Dodsworth (film): Plot

-In the small Midwestern city of Zenith, Samuel "Sam" Dodsworth (Walter Huston) is a successful, self-made man: the president of Dodsworth Motors, which he founded 20 years before.
-Then he sells the company to retire.
-Although Tubby Pearson, Sam's banker and friend, warns him that men like them are only happy when they are working, Sam has no plans beyond an extended trip to Europe with his wife Fran (Ruth Chatterton), who feels trapped by their dull social life.
+When president of Dodsworth Motors, Samuel "Sam" Dodsworth (Walter Huston), a successful, self-made man sells the company he founded 20 years earlier in a small mid-western town, his banker and friend warns Sam that men like them are only happy when they are working.
+Sam talks of the extended trip to Europe he is taking with his wife Fran (Ruth Chatterton), who feels trapped by their dull social life.

-While travelling on the RMS Queen Mary to England, Sam meets Edith Cortright (Mary Astor), an American divorcee now living in Italy, who is sympathetic to his eagerness to expand his horizons and learn new things.
-Meanwhile, Fran indulges in a light flirtation with a handsome Englishman (David Niven); but when he suggests it become more serious, she hastily retreats and asks Sam not to spend time in England as planned, but go on directly to Paris.
+While travelling on the RMS Queen Mary to England, the couple meet congenial companions.
+Sam talks frequently to Edith Cortright (Mary Astor), an American divorcee who resides in Italy, who is sympathetic to his eagerness to expand his horizons and learn new things.
+Fran flirts with and kisses a younger Englishman, Captain Lockert (David Niven), but then becomes offended when he tries to become more intimate; in turn he apologizes but calls her immature for pretending to be adventurous and sophisticated.
+Humiliated, Fran later persuades Sam to bypass England and go directly to Paris.

-Once there, Fran begins to view herself as a sophisticated world traveler and tries to develop a high-class social life, also pretending to be much younger than she is.
-Sam says that people who would socialize with hicks like either of them are not really high-class, but she sees him as increasingly boring and unimaginative; he only wants to see the usual tourist sights and visit car factories.
-She becomes infatuated with cultured playboy Arnold Iselin (Paul Lukas), who invites her to Montreux and later Biarritz.
-She suggests Sam return home and allow her to spend the summer in Europe; feeling rather out of place, he consents.
+Once in France, Fran imagines herself a sophisticated world traveler with a high-class social life and pretends she is much younger than her years.
+Sam notes that those who would socialize with "hicks" like them were not really high-class.
+Over time, Fran increasingly sees her husband as boring and unimaginative since he is only interested in the usual tourist sites.
+Before long Fran becomes infatuated with cultured playboy Arnold Iselin (Paul Lukas), who invites her to Montreux and later Biarritz.
+She convinces Sam to allow her to spend the summer alone in Europe.
+Wanting to go home, Sam consents.